plaidchuck/WGU/D315 - Network And Security Foundations/Section1.md

 Transport breaks data into into segments and determines what service the segment is for

-Network layer adds packet header information, source and destination IP address
+Network layer adds packet header information, source and destination IP address.
+Also handles "logical addressing"

 Data Link adds frame header for destination MAC addresses information